Requirements for Obtaining the AES Designation

 To qualify for the AES designation, you must be an insurance department employee, or self-employed with a contract for services directly with an insurance department, or be employed with a company that has a contract with a state insurance department.

-You must have two years full-time experience (3,200 hours) as an IT Examiner participating in the NAIC Exhibit C IT examination process, which two years may be cumulative.
-The two year experience requirement shall be certified by the applicant's direct supervisor, the chief examiner if employed by a state insurance department or by the chief examiner of the state most knowledgeable of the applicant's experience if self- employed.
+The experience requirement shall be certified by the applicant's direct supervisor, the chief examiner if employed by a state insurance department or by the chief examiner of the state most knowledgeable of the applicant's experience if self- employed.

-The accumulated experience is measured by the time dedicated entirely to the preparation and execution of the NAIC Exhibit C IT examination process.
+The accumulated experience is measured by the time dedicated entirely to the preparation and execution of the NAIC Exhibit C IT examination process, including any state cyber-security regulation.
 The AES application includes an experience spreadsheet detailing such experience.
-Completion and submission of the spreadsheet indicates the candidate shall be able to produce accurate records of the engagement dates, the names of companies examined, the state(s) for which the work was performed and the name of the Examiner in Charge (EIC) or Supervisor of each project.
+Completion and submission of the spreadsheet indicates the candidate shall be able to produce accurate records of the engagement dates, the names of companies examined, the state(s) for which the work was performed and the name of the Examiner in Charge (EIC), Supervisor, or Departmental Designee of each project.

 4. Membership requirements